alisa0705/Youtube-Recommendation/README.md

 * Phase 2: `recommend.py` includes a python tool that uses the output csv file from the previous phase and generates video recommendations based on user-input.
 It returns top 5 recommended shows based on the cosine similarity between the user input and the genres in the data.

-* Phase 3: Write tests and documentation
+* Phase 3: Write tests and documentation.

 ## II.
 For End Users
 ### 1. Setup Instructions